Reference to subkinds

 The subkind reading of nouns

-I have a comprehensive review of the subkind reading of nouns, also known as the taxonomic reading.
+I comprehensively review the subkind reading of nouns, also known as the taxonomic reading.
 I address the scope of the instance-subkind ambiguity, the relation between the readings, grammatical features, denotation and place in analyses.

 The availability of the subkind reading in English

-I account for why the subkind reading is available to certain count nouns (e.g. weapon) but not their uncountable counterparts (e.g. weaponry).
+I account for why the subkind reading is available to certain count nouns in English (e.g. weapon) but not their uncountable counterparts (e.g. weaponry).

 - Schoenfeld, Aviv.
 15/1/2020.
 The subkind reading of nouns and hierarchical structure of kinds.
 Semantics group.
 Heinrich-Heine-Universität, Düsseldorf.
 Invited by Prof. Hana Filip and Dr. Peter R. Sutton. [presentation]

 The availability of the subkind reading across languages (with Kurt Erbach)

 I predict that in languages where singular count nouns have cumulative reference (e.g. Hungarian), minimal pairs of count and object mass nouns should not differ in the availability of the subkind reading.
 I am checking this in joint research with Kurt Erbach.

 Inclusion in the subkind relation

 I account for cases where the subkind relation holds even though the superordinate kind does not include the subkind, e.g. oaks are a kind of tree despite some oaks being bushes, and dogs are a kind of pet despite some dogs being strays.